 WHAT’S IN IT FOR YOU?

 Now you are equipped with the full recipe for structuring full-picture meetings that might help make any decisions!
-The more you explore it, the sooner it will become a part of your daily thinking (you wouldn’t need to use the hats!).
+In addition, you would be inclined (or, so I hope!) to explore the concept of parallel thinking – the approach of collaboration via different hats to have a structured discussion; the more you explore it, the sooner it will become a part of your daily thinking (you wouldn’t need to use the hats!).

 But for now, take a look at what you may gain by using Six Thinking Hats: